wuwuz/EWLS/README.md

 # EWLS
 A course homework of EWLS Learning

+put the .mis file in current folder
+run check.py